NethServer/ns8-docs/software_center.rst

 You can apply all application updates by clicking the :guilabel:`Update all apps` button.

-By clicking the ``Update details`` link on the application card, you will see all module instances that require an update.
+By clicking the :guilabel:`Review and update` button on the application card, you will see all module instances that require an update.
 You can update each instance separately by clicking on the :guilabel:`Update` button.
 If you prefer to update all instances of the same module, just click